stcucufa/epistrophy/README.md

 Here the main fiber has a single `repeat` instruction, which creates a fiber, runs it to completion, then begins the same fiber again immediately.
-That repeated fiber itself spawns two child fibers: the first handles the A and B button, while the second simply waits for a click event from the R button.
-The `join` instruction then makes the fiber yield while it waits for these two child fibers to end (we will come back to the `First` parameter below).
-The first child fiber itself spawns two new fibers, one that listens to click events from the A button, and one that listens to click events from the B button, before waiting for them for end as well.
+That repeated fiber itself spawns two child fibers: the first one handles the A and B button, while the second one just waits for a click event from the R button.
+The `join` instruction then makes the fiber _yield_ while it waits for these two child fibers to end (we will come back to the `First` parameter below).
+The first child fiber itself spawns two new fibers, one that listens to click events from the A button, and one that listens to click events from the B button, before waiting for them for end as well with another `join`.

-When this program starts running, all these fibers are spawned and start running immediately in depth-first order; then they all yield, waiting for either an event to occur or their child fibers to end.
+When this program starts running, all these fibers are spawned and start running successively in depth-first order, each eventually yielding in order to wait for either an event to occur, or their child fibers to end.
 The `event` instruction waits for an event from a target, and ends when that event occurs.
-So if the user presses the A button, the corresponding event instruction will end and the scheduler will resume the execution of its fiber.
-The next instruction is `sync`, which executes a function synchronously.
-In this case, since A was pressed, it becomes disabled.
-A sync instruction ends immediately so the fiber keeps executing, but now it reaches its end as there are no more instructions to execute.
+If the user presses the A button first, the corresponding `event` instruction ends, and the scheduler resumes the execution of its fiber.
+The next instruction is `sync`, which executes a function synchronously, ending as the function returns.
+In this case, after the A button was pressed, it becomes disabled, and the fiber keeps executing; but now it reaches its end as there are no more instructions to execute.
 Its parent fiber is notified, but because it has another child that has not ended yet, nothing more happens.

-If the user then presses the B button, the second event instruction ends and the B button gets disabled as well.
-The fiber ends and notifies its parent.
-Now that both of its children have ended, the parent’s `join` instruction ends as well, and execution of the fiber resumes: the O light gets turned on synchronously, then the `ramp` instruction begins.
-A ramp is a delay of a given duration that can also execute a callback function at regular intervals; here, it does nothing and has an inifinite duration, so that fiber is suspended indefinitely.
+If the user presses the B button next, the corresponding `event` instruction ends and the B button gets disabled as well.
+That fiber ends and notifies its parent.
+Now that _both_ of its children have ended, the parent’s `join` instruction ends as well, and execution of the fiber resumes: the O light gets turned on synchronously, then a `ramp` instruction begins.
+A ramp is a delay of a given duration that can also execute a callback function at regular intervals; here, it does nothing and has an inifinite duration, resulting in the fiber being suspended indefinitely (leaving the buttons in their disabled state, and the O light being on).

-If the user then presses the R button, the second fiber in the repeat body ends and notifies its parent.
-This time the `join` instruction as an extra parameter (`First`), which is a _join delegate_.
-Delegates have methods that get called when a join begins or when a child fiber ends; in this case, `First` has a method that gets called when the first child ends and then _cancels_ all the other siblings.
+Once the user presses the R button, the second fiber in the repeat body ends and notifies its parent.
+This time, the `join` instruction has an extra parameter (`First`), which is a _join delegate_.
+Delegates have methods that get called when a join begins or when a child fiber ends; `First` is a common delegate that has a method that gets called when the first child ends and then _cancels_ all the remaining siblings.
 In this case, this means that the sibling fiber that was suspended indefinitely gets cancelled.

-Cancellation is a kind of error.
-Since fibers can run arbitrary computations, errors may occur.
-When an error occurs, the fiber is in an error state and resumes execution, but instructions are skipped if the fiber is in error, which results in fibers ending immediately on error.
-However, it is possible to ensure that an instruction (or a sequence of instructions) runs even when the fiber has an error by wrapping it in `ever`, which is a mechanism for error recovery (sort of similar to a `finally` block after a try).
+Cancellation is a kind of _error_.
+Since fibers can run arbitrary computations, errors may occur during execution.
+The fiber then enters an error state and resumes execution, except that instructions are skipped when the fiber is in error; this results in fibers ending immediately on error by default.
+However, it is possible to ensure that an instruction (or a sequence of instructions) still runs even when the fiber has an error by wrapping it in `ever`, which is a mechanism for error recovery (sort of similar to a `finally` block after a try).

 When the suspended fiber gets cancelled, this means that its error is set to a Cancel error, so execution resumes, effectively ending the infinite ramp.
-The next instruction is indeed wrapped in `ever` so it does run normally; its effect is to restore the the initial state of the A, B and O elements.
+The next instruction is indeed wrapped in `ever` so it does run normally; its effect is to restore the initial state of the A, B and O elements.
 Then the fiber ends and the parent is notified; the `join(First)` instruction ends as well, and that fiber ends.
-Because it is wrapped in a `repeat` instruction, it immediately begins again, setting up event listeners for A, B, and R and waiting for clicks on this buttons to resume execution.
+Because it is wrapped in a `repeat` instruction, it immediately begins again, setting up event listeners for A, B, and R again and waiting for clicks on this buttons to resume execution.

+In the second iteration, let’s say that the user clicks on B, then A.
+Everything happens in the same way than before because the inner `join` instruction waits for the A and B buttons to be pressed in any order.
+Now in the third iteration, the user presses A, then R. Pressing R results in the fiber waiting for A and B to be cancelled; since only A was pressed, it is still waiting on the `join` to end, with one child fiber still waiting for a click event on B. Cancellation propagates to child fibers, so that fiber gets cancelled as well; the B button does not get disabled, and the fiber ends as well as its parent, which still runs the last `sync` instruction to reset the state of the A button.

+The structure of the Epistrophy program is very similar to that of the Esterel program, but less succinct and more complex; more imperative.
+There are two reasons to that: first, it does more than Esterel, which only handles signals (the `sync` instructions have no equivalent in the Esterel program); second, Epistrophy works at a much lower level than Esterel, so a construct like `[await A || await B]` requires spawning two fibers, setting up event listeners, and joining.
+The solution to both of these problems is higher-level timing and synchrnonization constructs that will enhance the expressivity of Epistrophy, and which are under active development.